shef3r/UWStats/README.md

 <h1 align=center>Statify</h1>
 <p align=center>Here's your Spotify companion on Windows!
 Check all your stats easily and quickly.</p>

+## IMPORTANT
+This app is a hobby project, so it can't the accepted by Spotify.
+Use your own client ID or DM me on Discord @shef3r so that I can add you to authorized users (so that you can use the pre-built app).

 ### Installation
 #### Prebuilt
 - Go to the Releases tab and download both the `.msixbundle` nad `.cer` files.